-Stock Picking is Time Consuming & Destined for Underperformance
+Stock Picking is Time Consuming and Destined for Underperformance

 What changed, why did I become an index fund investor?